aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 > This initiates deployment of the Zilla Plus (Public MSK Proxy) stack via CloudFormation.

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the manage subscription page.
+Navigate to your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions and select `Zilla Plus (Public MSK Proxy)` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
 - Select the `Public MSK Proxy` fulfillment option